This is program of the Colorado Department of Agriculture (CDA).

 - There are enough funds remaining in the program.

-Scenario A – You owe $0 in taxes
+Scenario A – You owe $0 in state income tax

 - You will receive a check from the State for $7,500 (75% of the equipment cost).